Lyctus linearis

-European lyctus beetle (Lyctus linearis) is a species of beetle in the family Bostrichidae.
+Lyctus linearis is a species of beetle in the family Bostrichidae.
 It is a member of the subfamily Lyctinae, the powderpost beetles.
 It was originally native to tropical regions, but it can now be found worldwide.
 It is a common pest of wood and wood products and it is transported around the world with them.
 It is most common in deciduous tree woods.